 Icons of Home

 Representing each item as its own icon, this small book travels through the home I grew up in as a child.
-The fuzzy distorted effect my cheap inkjet printer had on these icons adds to the dream-like effect in my attempt to recollect this time from my past.
+The fuzzy distorted effect created by my cheap inkjet printer communicates the fuzzy edges of my memory.

 4” x 6”